eddyim/LI-Hackathon-2017/README.md

 ![](https://kek.gg/i/372rfd.png)

-Bare Bones Templates (BB Templates) is a lightweight, type safe templating technology for java.
+Bare Bones Templates (BB Templates) is a lightweight & type safe templating technology for the JVM.
-It is based on a subset of JSP but is divorced from the servlet API and thus can be used in any application environment.
+It is modeled loosely on Java Server Pages (JSP), but is divorced from the Servlet API and thus can be used in any application environment.

-BB Templates support type safe arguments to templates, type safe inclusion of other templates, layouts and custom base classes for templates, among other features.
+BB Templates supports type safe arguments to templates, type safe inclusion of other templates, shared layouts for templates and custom base classes for application-specific logic, among other features.

 BB templates have the suffix `bb` in their name, often optionally followed by the language that the template is targeting (e.g. `index.bb.html`).